ctcarrier/spray-rest-sbt.g8/README.md

 Install giter8 (g8) - [readme](http://github.com/n8han/giter8#readme) for more information.

-Install SBT 0.10.x - [Setup](https://github.com/harrah/xsbt/wiki/Setup) for more information.
+Install SBT 0.11.X - [Setup](https://github.com/harrah/xsbt/wiki/Setup) for more information.

+Install MongoDB - [Setup](http://www.mongodb.org) for more information.

 In a shell, run the following: